Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

 # Hybrid Cards

-TODO: update all the gifs and pictures of the hybrid cards

 Hybrid cards are a group of card types that attempt to combine the power of sentence cards and vocab cards into one.
 They all have the distinct feature that the word is shown at the front, but the sentence can be shown through some natural means.
+Additionally, all hybrid cards have some form of underline beneath the tested word, to differentiate it between a vocab card.

 The primary reason why this exists is to prevent context-based memories.